Mathephor-CeJi/mathephor-ceji.github.io/README.md

+## Homepage of Ce Ji

-I am currently a Ph.D. student in Mathematics at [School of Mathematical Sciences](http://english.math.pku.edu.cn/), [Peking University](https://english.pku.edu.cn/), under supervision of Professor [Shuai Guo](http://english.math.pku.edu.cn/peoplefaculty/39.html).
+I am currently a final-year Ph.D. student in Mathematics at [School of Mathematical Sciences](http://english.math.pku.edu.cn/), [Peking University](https://english.pku.edu.cn/), under supervision of Professor [Shuai Guo](http://english.math.pku.edu.cn/peoplefaculty/39.html).
 I am broadly interested in mathematics inspired by modern physics, including enumerative geometry, mirror symmetry and Gromov-Witten theory.
 Their interplays with Eynard-Orantin topological recursion, fermionic approaches, integrable systems and quantum geometry are of special interests.
 My email is sms-jice AT pku DOT edu DOT cn.

 For non-native speakers in Chinese: Please feel OK to pronounce my name as you believe how it should be pronounced : )